drakeet/retrofit-agera-call-adapter/README.md

 ```

 It supports `Reservoir<T>` and `Reservoir<Response<T>>`,
-And with retrofit2, you could write your service interface like this:
+with retrofit2, you could write your service interface like this:

 ```java
 interface Service {